tinovationchs/tinovation-website/MAINTAINING.md

 # Editing Content!
 (Maintaining)

 You will only really have to edit or add to some JS objects inside a `.ts` file, and I used TypeScript so most of the data has an expected shape to it.
+Frick.
+I just realized that I was inconsistent with camelCase and snake_case... ugh, I hate JavaScript. snake_case is superior.

 ## General Club Info